tier4/AutowareArchitectureProposal.iv/planning/scenario_planning/lane_driving/behavior_planning/behavior_velocity_planner/stop-line-design.md

 ![stop line](docs/stop_line/stop_line.svg)

-### Launch Timing
+### Activation Timing

-Launches when there is a stop line in a target lane.
+This module is activated when there is a stop line in a target lane.

 ### Inner-workings / Algorithms

-- Obtains a stop line from map information.
+- Gets a stop line from map information.
-- Generates a stop point on the path before the stop line.
-The distance between the stop point and the stop line is the same length from base_link to the front bumper.
+- insert a stop point on the path from the stop line defined in the map and the ego vehicle length.
-- Rewrites velocities of the pass after the stop point with 0[m/s].
+- Sets velocities of the path after the stop point to 0[m/s].
-- Finishes when the vehicle stopped within a radius of 2[m] from the stop point.
+- Release the inserted stop velocity when the vehicle stops within a radius of 2[m] from the stop point.

 ### Module Parameters